15 Plants That Repel Flies

 It’s important to note that while chrysanthemums are a natural insecticide, they can also be toxic to other insects and even humans if ingested.

-If you have pets or small children, make sure to keep them away from these plants.
+If you have pets or small children, keep them away from these plants.

-Also, if you plan on using chrysanthemums as a natural fly repellent, make sure to use them in moderation.
+Also, if you plan on using chrysanthemums as a natural fly repellent, do so in moderation.

 Chrysanthemums are beautiful and effective plants that repel flies away from your home and garden.